SimonSubokLee/ston-docs-son/admin/origin.kr.rst

 Domain address error/recovery policies are listed below:

 -  If all known IP addresses for a domain are inactivated, the related domain address will also be inactive.
--  If a new IP is resolved to the inactive domain, the IP will be inactivated.
+-  Even if a new IP is acquired from the resolving process, if the domain is inactive, the IP will also be inactivated.
 -  If the TTLs of all the IPs are expired, the inactive domain will not be reactivated.
 -  At least one of the IP addresses of the inactive domain should be recovered in order to reactivate the domain.